History of Exeter City F.C.: Brazil

 When the idea of playing three extra matches was discussed with McGahey on 8 June, what Harry Robinson and the Fluminense officials had in mind were games involving players based in Rio de Janeiro.
 In early July, the Brazilian press were reproducing reports from City's matches in Argentina.
 On 2 July, O Estado de S. Paulo announced that Fluminense and Paysandu had agreed, with McGahey, a contract for the games to go ahead, just above the report of the Racing game.
 City would be the first team of professionals to play in Brazil.
-Originally, it was hoped that City would also play a game in Sao Paulo, however, time constraints meant that it was not possible.
+Originally, it was hoped that City would also play a game in São Paulo, however, time constraints meant that it was not possible.
 The original programme was for City to play Rio English (known as Estrangeiros) on 18 July, Brasileiros on 19 July and the Cariocas (known as Rio de Janeiro) on 21 July.
 These last two were eventually switched.
 It was at this point that the Liga Metropolitana approached the APEA with the proposal that the Brasileiros and Estrangeiros games include Paulista players.

 City's ship landed in Rio de Janeiro on 17 July.
 On 18 July, City beat Rio English 3–0 (Hunter, Holt, Lovett).
 The game was very one-sided, with City keeper Reg Loram (Pym missed the remainder of the tour through injury), the only amateur in the team, not being tested until late in the game.
 On 19 July, it was announced in the news that Paulista players would travel to Rio.
 Some had had difficulty getting time off work, so APEA's treasurer travelled to Rio to change the dates of the final two games in order for three Brasileiros from São Paulo -Rubens Salles (Paulistano), Xavier (Ipiranga) and Arthur Friedenreich (Ipiranga)- to play in a league match and catch the overnight train.
 Later that day, City beat Rio de Janeiro 5–3 (Charlie Pratt 2, Lagan, Goodwin, Hunter).
 Harry Welfare had put the hosts 3–1 ahead, at which point City became more physical, something which was criticised by the Correio da Manhã.
 On 21 July, City lost 2–0 to Brasileiros (a selection of Brazilian players from Rio and São Paulo).
 During the game, Lagan and Fort walked off the pitch, but were convinced to return to the field and finish the game.
 This is considered to be the Brazil national team's first ever game.
 All three games were played at Fluminense's Estádio das Laranjeiras.
 Harry Robinson played in the first two games and refereed the last one, making sixteen saves in the first game for Rio English.

 On 27 September, seven members from the side that defeated City represented Brazil against Argentina in the Copa Roca match, which Brazil won 1–0.
 The Gazeta do São Paulo reported in 1928 that City had expressed, through diplomatic channels, a desire to return to Brazil.
 However, the enquiry came to nothing.